drj11/pypng/README.md

 (For issues see https://github.com/drj11/pypng/issues?state=open )

-### Release (Not yet released)
+### Release 0.0.19

 Support for earlier versions of Python is dropped in order to simplify the code.
+From the Python 3.x series all versions from 3.2 onward are supported.
 From the 2.x series only Python 2.6 and 2.7 are supported.
-From the Python 3.x series all versions from 3.2 onward are supported.

 Code cleaned.
 Tests renamed and more organised.